Joinesty/nullafi-csharp-sdk/NullafiSDK/NullafiSDK.md

 ##### Summary

+Email Manager to create aliases

 <a name='P-Nullafi-Domains-CommunicationVault-CommunicationVault-MasterKey'></a>
 ### MasterKey `property`

 ##### Summary

+Master key to vault instantiated

 <a name='P-Nullafi-Domains-CommunicationVault-CommunicationVault-VaultId'></a>
 ### VaultId `property`

 ##### Summary

+Id of vault instantiated

 <a name='P-Nullafi-Domains-CommunicationVault-CommunicationVault-VaultName'></a>
 ### VaultName `property`

 ##### Summary

+Name of vault instantiated

 <a name='M-Nullafi-Domains-CommunicationVault-CommunicationVault-CreateCommunicationVault-Nullafi-Client,System-String,System-Collections-Generic-List{System-String}-'></a>
 ### CreateCommunicationVault(client,name,tags) `method`